Lernni/bup-to-midi-converter/README.md

 I've tested this converter with my _YAMAHA PSR E413_ backup files.
 Fortunately, I can transfer backups from my instrument to my computer with the __YAMAHA Musicsoft Downloader__, but not the other way around.
 To test the capability of the converter, I recorded all 5 user files each with 5 tracks on my instrument.
 Then, I used the Musicsoft Downloader to transfer a new backup with my recorded user files to my computer.
 With the converter, I could revive 21 out of 25 possible midi files out of this backup.
+This and other problems are described in detail in the issues tab.
 ## Source
 I have used the algorithm shown on this site to program the converter:
 <https://habr.com/en/post/81831/>